alicecaml/alicecaml.org/content/blog/package-hygiene-in-alice/index.md

 to be referred to by accident, but someone determined to intentionally violate package hygiene can do so.

-Note that Dune might be about to get true package hygiene in an upcoming release thanks to [this PR](https://github.com/ocaml/dune/pull/12666).
+Fortunately Dune might be about to get true package hygiene in an upcoming release thanks to [this PR](https://github.com/ocaml/dune/pull/12666).
 This uses a newish option to the OCaml compiler, `-H`:
 ```